sumeer1/scAEGAN/README.md

 scAEGAN- Unification of Single-Cell Genomics Data by Adversarial Learning of Latent Space Correspondences
 ---------------------------------------------------------------------------------------------------------
-This repository contains the online data and scAEGAN code to analyze and visualize multi-omics integration analysis, and it's downstream analysis outputs.
-Metrics are also available for quantifying outputs quality.
+This repository contains the  scAEGAN code and online data for the single-omics and multi-omics integration.
+It also contains the code to evaluate and visualize the integration results.
+Metrics are available for quantifying outputs quality.

 * [Summary](#Summary)
 * [Installation Requisites](#Installation-Requisites )